-This can happen if a dog was free fed (food was left out all day in their bowl) from kibble and is now transitioning to raw.
-Some dogs and cats will fast themselves or they are just picky.
-Either way, take their food away once they walk away from it.
-Feed it later with their next meal or next day.
+This can happen if a dog was free-fed (food was left out all day in their bowl) from kibble and is now transitioning to raw.
+Some dogs and cats will fast themselves, they are picky due to being free-fed, or because of a texture and smell.
+Regardless, take their food away once they walk away from it.
+Place it in the fridge or freezer and feed it later with the next meal or next day.

 My pet is having digestive upset (vomiting, diarrhea), what should I do?